robsca/nodezAI/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-Testing again